Towards the ultimate limits of quantum channel discrimination and quantum communication: Quantum channel discrimination in different regimes

 The task of channel discrimination aims to distinguish a quantum channel from the other under a given type of strategy.
 A standard approach for discrimination is to perform hypothesis testing and make a decision based on the testing result.
-However, two types of error (Type I error and Type II error) arise.
-In the same spirit of state discrimination, one can study the asymptotic behavior of these errors in different operational regimes, particularly, \begin{itemize} \item Stein exponent regime that studies the exponent of the exponential decay of the Type II error given that the Type I error is within a constant threshold; \item strong converse exponent regime that studies the exponent of the exponential convergence of the Type I error given that the Type II error exponentially decays; \item error exponent regime that studies the exponent of the exponential convergence of the Type I error given that the Type II error exponentially decays. \end{itemize}
+However, two types of error (Type-I error and Type-II error) arise.
+In the same spirit of state discrimination, one can study the asymptotic behavior of these errors in different operational regimes (see Figure~\ref{fig:discrimination regimes}), particularly, (I) error exponent regime that studies the exponent of the exponential convergence of the Type-I error given that the Type-II error exponentially decays ; (II) Stein exponent regime that studies the exponent of the exponential decay of the Type-II error given that the Type-I error is within a constant threshold; (III) strong converse exponent regime that studies the exponent of the exponential convergence of the Type-I error given that the Type-II error exponentially decays.

-The discrimination between quantum states in different operational regimes has been well-studied.
-In particular, there is a nice correspondence between the regime studied and the divergence of quantum states.
-More precisely, the Stein exponent is given by the Umegaki relative entropy~\cite{hiai1991proper,ogawa2000strong}, the strong converse exponent is determined by the Sandwiched \Renyi divergence~\cite{mosonyi2015quantum}, and the error exponent is determined by the Petz \Renyi divergence~\cite{hayashi2007error,nagaoka2006converse,audenaert2008asymptotic}.
+Quantum state discrimination in different operational regimes has been well-studied.
+In particular, there is a nice correspondence between the regime studied and the quantum divergence to use.
+More precisely, the Stein exponent is given by the Umegaki relative entropy~\cite{hiai1991proper,ogawa2000strong}, the strong converse exponent is determined by the sandwiched \Renyi divergence~\cite{mosonyi2015quantum}, and the error exponent is determined by the Petz \Renyi divergence~\cite{hayashi2007error,nagaoka2006converse,audenaert2008asymptotic}.
 However, when it comes to channel discrimination, the situation becomes much involved due to the diverse range of discrimination strategies and different extensions of channel divergence.